 Calling on a decade of experience in hybrid and electrified racing, after the marque launched its first hybrid racing car, the 911 GT3 R Hybrid in 2010, Porsche headed into Formula E to take on the most competitive lineup in motorsport.
 Following its first hybrid race car, the road-going 918 Spyder hit the road in 2015, which in part formed the basis of the 919 Hybrid race car, in which Neel Jani and Andre Lotterer drove in the 2017 24 Hours of Le Mans.

 Lotterer flew out of the blocks in Round 1 of the 2019/20 season, clinching the Stuttgart manufacturer's first podium with the 99X Electric.
-This was followed by three none-scores, but Lotterer was still able to showcase the 99X Electric's promise with a pole in Mexico City.
+Three none-scores followed this, but Lotterer was still able to showcase the 99X Electric's promise with a pole in Mexico City.

 The German marque concluded their debut season with a commendable eighth in the Teams' standings, following Lotterer's podium and a consistent points-scoring run in the final six rounds of the 2019/20 season in Berlin.

-With their rookie campaign completed, expectations kicked up a notch but Season 7 was one of missed opportunities, with infringements costing the team its first Formula E win, via Pascal Wehrlein, in Puebla for one.
+With their rookie campaign completed, expectations kicked up a notch.
+Still, Season 7 was one of missed opportunities, with infringements costing the team its first Formula E win, via Pascal Wehrlein, in Puebla for one.

-However, the Stuttgart-based manufacturer was unable to maintain this momentum heading into the latter part of the season.
-Both drivers only appeared on the podium once after the initial flurry, with Wehrlein claiming a victory in Jakarta (Round 10), and Da Costa a third place in Portland (Round 12).
-This was enough to keep them away from the midfield, but not sufficient to secure a top-three finish, as a late push by Andretti and Jaguar meant all Porsche had to show for their efforts was fourth in the Teams’ Championship.
+However, the Stuttgart-based manufacturer needed help to maintain this momentum heading into the latter part of the season.
+Both drivers only appeared on the podium once after the initial flurry, with Wehrlein claiming a victory in Jakarta (Round 10) and Da Costa a third place in Portland (Round 12).
+This was enough to keep them away from the midfield but not sufficient to secure a top-three finish, as a late push by Andretti and Jaguar meant all Porsche had to show for their efforts was fourth in the Teams’ Championship.